I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 An Aerosmith album wouldn't be truly complete without a heart-rending ballad and Night in the Ruts is no exception.
 The closing track "Mia" is a soulful piano-heavy epic that Tyler wrote for his then-infant daughter, and it can sit proudly next to his previous tear-jerker epics like "Dream On," "You See Me Crying," and "Home Tonight."

 Joe Perry only played on five of Ruts' nine tracks before he split, which may explain the larger-than-usual number of cover songs.
 Without his long time foil Perry to bounce ideas off of and a record label breathing down his back to complete the album, Tyler had to finish Ruts by any means necessary.

 Critics weren't kind to Night in the Ruts, but thanks to Aerosmith's loyal fan base, the album managed to hit #14 on the Billboard album charts -- only a few notches below Draw the Line's peak position of #11.

-Jimmy Crespo was made the official replacement for Joe Perry, and he appeared in the two music videos from Ruts ("Chiquita" and "No Surprize") and continued to record and tour with the band until 1984.
+Jimmy Crespo became the official replacement for Joe Perry; he appeared in the two music videos from Ruts ("Chiquita" and "No Surprize") and continued to record and tour with the band until 1984.